-Transgourmet recognises that achieving the standards set out in this Code is a dynamic process and encourages business partners to continuously improve their processes, just as Transgourmet makes every effort continuously optimise its own processes.
+Transgourmet recognises that achieving the standards set out in this Code is a dynamic process and encourages business partners to continuously improve their processes, just as Transgourmet makes every effort to continuously optimise its own processes.
 Transgourmet is keen to establish a performance and value-oriented long-term partnership with sustainable development prospects in its relationships with business partners.
-With regard to implementing the standards, Transgourmet support business partners as far as possible, and to an appropriate extent, by providing assistance, information and training.
+With regard to implementing the defined standards, Transgourmet shall support business partners as far as possible, and to an appropriate extent, by providing assistance, information and training.